Report from the Interior

 Report from the Interior is an autobiographical work by Paul Auster published in 2013.
 It is a companion volume to Auster's Winter Journal (2012), and so was the second book of memoirs Auster published in back-to-back years.
+Kirkus Reviews included it on their year end list of Best Nonfiction Book of 2013.

 Contents

-Auster arranges the book into the following sections:
+Auster arranges the book into the following four sections: